thankspedia/.github/profile/README.md

 - Built-in runtime typecheck/schema validator
 - NO ORM based programming SQL without object mapping

+The design goal of **Kombusha.js** is to implement a reliable development environment without TypeScript and Object-Relational Mapping (ORM) and make the development process simple enough so that Vim in terminal-emulators without VSCode or such funcy editors is sufficient to develop large-scale systems as if it were AS/400.

 In backend development, you can scalably design web API as if they are simple Node.js's module functions.
 In frontend development, you can access these API as if they are simple module functions deployed as simpe ESM module.